 Monitoring will occur in revegetated (treatment area) and natural (control area) habitats of the site.
 Wildlife populations and habitat use will be assessed using a combination of indices of overall community richness (number of species) and abundance (number of individuals), and indices for populations of selected focal species.
-With the exception of monitoring of Southwestern pond turtles, monitoring activities will focus on birds.
+With the exception of monitoring of southwestern pond turtles, monitoring activities will focus on birds.
 Birds provide good subjects for monitoring because: (1) their populations may be taken as representative of overall wildlife habitat value; (2) they are comparatively easy to observe; (3) they are comparatively diverse; and (4) many species can be monitored in a manner that is relatively time and cost efficient.
-Riparian and pond habitats will be cause: (1) riparian and pond habitats will occupy a small area on the site and support resources and species assemblages which differ notably from the forest and chaparral communities; and (2) forest and chaparral communities will occupy a larger area on the site, occur on the landscape naturally as a mosaic in the region, and share many resource and species.
+Riparian and pond habitats will be monitored concurrently but separately from forest and chaparral habitats.
+This is justified because: (1) riparian and pond habitats will occupy a small area on the site and support resources and species assemblages which differ notably from the forest and chaparral communities; and (2) forest and chaparral communities will occupy a larger area on the site, occur on the landscape naturally as a mosaic in the region, and share many resource and species.